douglasgreen/config-setup/README.md

 The file copier will add the list of files copied to `/.git/info/exclude` to exclude them from being committed to Git.

+## Cloning

+After you clone a repository that uses this config setup library, run `composer install` to copy the files into place.
+Then you can run `script/setup` to complex the install process and get the Husky hooks to work.

 ### File Copy Arguments

 When running `copy_files.php`, there are two possible arguments: